Toshiba unconvinced by Western Digital's last-ditch chip bid

 "Toshiba listened to Western Digital's thinking, but our concerns about the prospects of success for a deal were not wiped out," a Toshiba spokeswoman said.

-This group is competing with U.S. chipmaker Broadcom Ltd (AVGO.O), which has partnered with U.S. private equity firm Silver Lake.

-Toshiba favors the Broadcom bid as it is higher and would avoid antitrust concerns triggered by Western Digital, which overlaps heavily with Toshiba on NAND chips.

-A senior Toshiba executive said after Friday's meeting that even a minority stake by Western Digital would make it hard to clear antitrust review.
+A senior Toshiba executive said after the meeting that even a minority stake by Western Digital would make it hard to clear antitrust review.

-Attention is now focused on last-ditch efforts to salvage the government-Western Digital bid.

-Two sources familiar with the matter said on Friday the Japanese state-backed fund was in talks with U.S. private equity firm Bain Capital about teaming up in a bid.
-One of the sources said Bain would replace KKR as the main partner for the state-backed fund.
-In the previous round of bidding, Bain partnered with South Korean chipmaker SK Hynix (000660.KS).
+In its bid, Western Digital initially sought a majority but has agreed to limit its stake to 19.9 percent to appease the government, the sources said.

-Reporting by Makiko Yamazaki and Junko Fujita; Additional reporting by Yoshiyasu Shida and Taro Fuse in Tokyo and Se Young Lee in Seoul and Liana B. Baker in San Francisco; Editing by Edwina Gibbs and Paul Simao
+$1 = 110.6800 yen Additional reporting by Yoshiyasu Shida and Taro Fuse in Tokyo and Se Young Lee in Seoul